tddschn/dont-fuck-with-paste/README.md

   -S, --no-strip        Do not strip leading/trailing whitespace (default: False) -V, --version         show program's version number and exit
 ```

+### Invoking `dfwp` without A Terminal

+You can install the tool using `pipx install dont-fuck-with-paste` and use software like Alfred / Keyboard Maestro / Raycast to invoke the simulated pasting by running `dfwp` or `~/.local/bin/dfwp` with a keyboard shortcut or keyword.

 ## Develop